therealzac/Crashmate/README.md

 this service requires a lot of user input to be useful, we'll need a more comprehensive user setup interface.

-First, I'll build an option for users to sign up outside of Facebook, asking for any information that we were previously relying on a Facebook API to resolve.

-Then I'll add a detailed user sign up process that gets any situational information that may be pertinent, such as where they're trying to move, when they'll be available to move, any deadlines they may have to find a place, etc.
+I'll add a detailed user sign up process that gets any situational information that may be pertinent, such as where they're trying to move, when they'll be available to move, any deadlines they may have to find a place, etc.